 The Migratory Bird Treaty Act (MBTA) of 1918, as amended, is regulated by the USFWS and prohibits the take of migratory birds.
 A list of birds protected under MBTA-implementing regulations is published under 50 CFR 10.13.
 Unless permitted by regulations, under the MBTA, "it is unlawful to pursue, hunt, take, capture or kill; attempt to take, capture or kill; possess, offer to sell, barter, purchase, deliver or cause to be shipped, exported, imported, transported, carried or received any migratory bird, part, nest, egg or product" (16 United States Code 703-712).
 The MBTA provides no process for authorizing incidental take of MBTA-protected birds.
 As a result, birds that are not covered under the ESA that may be adversely affected by the project cannot be covered by take authorizations.
 Additionally, a 2017 memorandum from the U.S. Department of the Interior (M-37050, December 22, 2017) posited that the MBTA does not prohibit the incidental taking of migratory birds.
-Regardless, incidental take of individual MBTA-protected species is unlikely to adversely affect the species as a whole; however, any take of MBTA-protected species of wildlife listed under the ESA.
+Regardless, incidental take of individual MBTA-protected species is unlikely to adversely affect the species as a whole; however, any take of MBTA-protected species should be documented and reported in a similar manner to that of any endangered or threatened species of wildlife listed under the ESA.